Outdoor Dining in Baltimore

 Enjoy your food with a view at these restaurants with outdoor seating.

 Baltimore has no shortage of outdoor dining options, whether you’re looking for a waterfront patio, a hidden oasis or a rooftop view.
-Pair your meal with a sculpture garden, live music or sandy surroundings at your ideal al fresco dining restaurant in Charm City.
-And keep an eye out for new parklets and outdoor tables popping up in neighborhoods like Fell’s Point and Federal Hill to accommodate social distancing measures.
+Pair your meal with a sculpture garden, live music or sandy surroundings at your ideal al fresco dining destination in Charm City.
+Neighborhoods like Fell’s Point, Canton and Federal Hill are popular for their outdoor setups, but you’ll find options all over the city.

 Waterfront Views